kennethkoh88/Titanic/README.md

 The training set should be used to build your machine learning models.
 For the training set, we provide the outcome (also known as the “ground truth”) for each passenger.
 Your model will be based on “features” like passengers’ gender and class.
 You can also use feature engineering to create new features.

 Data Dictionary

-Variable
+Variables

-survival:	Survival	0 = No, 1 = Yes
+1) survival:	Survival	0 = No, 1 = Yes

-pclass:	Ticket class	1 = 1st, 2 = 2nd, 3 = 3rd
+2) pclass:	Ticket class	1 = 1st, 2 = 2nd, 3 = 3rd

-sex:	Sex
+3) sex:	Sex

-Age:	Age in years
+4) Age:	Age in years

-sibsp:	# of siblings / spouses aboard the Titanic
+5) sibsp:	# of siblings / spouses aboard the Titanic

-parch:	# of parents / children aboard the Titanic
+6) parch:	# of parents / children aboard the Titanic

-ticket:	Ticket number
+7) ticket:	Ticket number

-fare:	Passenger fare
+8) fare:	Passenger fare

-cabin:	Cabin number
+9) cabin:	Cabin number

-embarked:	Port of Embarkation	C = Cherbourg, Q = Queenstown, S = Southampton
+10) embarked:	Port of Embarkation	C = Cherbourg, Q = Queenstown, S = Southampton

 Variable Notes